nus-cs2103/website-base/schedule/timeline.md

 </frontmatter>

 {% import "common/topics.njk" as topics with context %}
-{% from "schedule/index.md" import all_topics with context %}
+{% from "schedule/index.md" import all_topics, weeks with context %}

 # Summary of the Module Timeline